QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 Note that if ``newfile.txt`` is not in the present working directory then this call to ``open()`` fails

-In this case you can shift the file to the pwd or specify the `full path <https://en.wikipedia.org/wiki/Path_%28computing%29>`_ to the file
+In this case, you can shift the file to the pwd or specify the `full path <https://en.wikipedia.org/wiki/Path_%28computing%29>`_ to the file

 .. code-block:: python3
     :class: no-execute